 Since you won’t want your little one gulping a mouthful of salt water, grab this kid-sized snorkel with a nice dry-top system.

 If you plan to snorkel without a guide or you have reason to believe that a right-sized life jacket won’t be available for your child, make sure to bring one along!
-This model should accommodate the youngest snorkelers (30-50lbs) nicely, or if you’re packing really light you can try out this inflatable swim vest – our friends used them for months and swear that they’re great!
+This model should accommodate the youngest snorkelers (30-50lbs) nicely, or if you’re packing really light you can try out this inflatable swim vest – Shoshana had a great experience using hers in Hawaii!
 We’d still recommend close supervision even if your child is wearing a flotation aid.

 Youth snorkel set